Church of Iceland

 The Church of Iceland (Þjóðkirkjan), officially the Evangelical Lutheran Church of Iceland (hin evangelíska lúterska kirkja), is the national church of Iceland.
 The church is Christian and professes the Lutheran faith.
 It is a member of the Lutheran World Federation, the Porvoo Communion, the Communion of Protestant Churches in Europe, and the World Council of Churches.

 The church is organised as a single diocese headed by the Bishop of Iceland.
-Agnes M. Sigurðardóttir, appointed in 2012, was the first woman to hold this position.
+The first woman to hold this position was Agnes M. Sigurðardóttir, appointed in 2012.
 She was succeeded by Guðrún Karls Helgudóttir in 2024.
 The church has two suffragan sees, Skálholt and Hólar, whose bishops are suffragans or assistant bishops to the Bishop of Iceland; unusually, each has a cathedral church despite not being in a separate diocese.

 History

 Pre-Christian era and the adoption of Christianity

 Christianity was present from the beginning of human habitation in Iceland.
 The first people setting foot on Icelandic soil were Chalcedonian Irish hermits (see Papar), seeking refuge on these remote shores to worship Christ.
 Later, Norse settlers are thought to have driven them out.
 Some of the settlers were Christians, although the majority were pagan, worshipping the old Norse gods.
 When the Alþingi was first convened in 930 CE, it was based upon Norse paganism.
 In the late 10th century, missionaries from the continent sought to spread Catholicism (pre–Great Schism) among the population.

 Ari Þorgilsson, in his historical work Íslendingabók, recounts that the society was deeply divided between the adherents of the different religions that would not tolerate each other.
 At the Alþingi in Þingvellir, in the year 1000, the Icelandic Commonwealth was on the brink of civil war.
 The different leaders realized the danger and found a solution.
 They chose a person that everybody respected for his wisdom, the heathen priest and chieftain, Þorgeir of Ljósavatn, to decide which way the people should go. Þorgeir retired to his dwelling and lay there all day meditating with a cloak covering his face so that nobody would disturb him.
 The next day he called the assembly together and made his decision known.
 "If we put asunder the law, we will put asunder the peace," he said.
 "Let it be the foundation of our law that everyone in this land shall be Christian and believe in one God, Father, Son and Holy Spirit."
 His conversion decree included three pagan practices that would be tolerated and only practiced in private.
 These practices were pagan sacrifices, the exposure of infants, and the eating of horse flesh.
 The people agreed and many were subsequently baptized in the waters of Vígðalaug hot springs.
 Once Þorgeir was baptized he returned to his farm in Ljósavatn, gathered the images of his gods, and threw them into a waterfall to show his commitment to the new law.